Table of Contents

-The function of the FSH is the stimulation of spermatogenesis, follicular maturation and the formation of oestrogen.
+The function of the FSH is the stimulation of spermatogenesis, follicular maturation, and the formation of estrogen.

 Thyrotropin, or thyroid-stimulating hormone (TSH), has a stimulating effect on the thyroid’s production of thyroid hormones (T3 and T4).
 The hypofunctions and hyperfunctions, among others, of the thyroid (hypo- and hyperthyreosis) can thus be determined with the TSH value.

 ACTH affects the adrenal cortex and also leads to increased production of the hormones formed there, i.e. the mineralocorticoid aldosterone, the glucocorticoid cortisol, and androgens.
 An increased ACTH value due to an adenoma of the adenohypophysis is referred to as Cushing’s disease.

 The MSH formed in the adenohypophysis promotes the formation of melanin in the skin, thereby leading to increased pigmentation and thus protection against UV radiation.